Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning

 Many methods exist for estimating dominant timescales in lightcurves. \citet{conroy18} use the Lomb-Scargle Periodogram \citep{lomb76,scargle82} to search for periodic variables.
 However, this approach suffers from numerous, well-known issues (including accurate period recovery at low signal to noise), and false peaks can easily be mistaken for real timescales, especially in highly-irregularly sampled data, as is the case for the WISE lightcurves. \citet{soraisam20} use a Gaussian process interpolation scheme coupled with a wavelet analysis to estimate timescales in massive stars in M31 observed by the Palomar Transient Factory (PTF).
 However, with so few data points, we found it difficult to obtain a reliable fit with a Gaussian process, and even when the fit was successful, the resulting interpolant had a large standard deviation in between WISE visits.
 The resulting measurements of the characteristic timescale was more reflective of the kernel used.

-Instead, we adopt a spline-based interpolation method, as follows.
+Instead, we turn to a a spline-based interpolation method, which is analogous to certain Gaussian process methods \citep{kimeldorf70}.
 We first subtract half of the sum of the times of the first and last available observations, so that the lightcurve is centered at $t=0$.
 We then bin the observations in each visit.
 Visits are defined as sets of points separated in time by less than a defined threshold.
 Due to the WISE scanning law, some stars near the ecliptic poles have visits separated by less than the typical $\sim180$ days.
 Therefore, we adopt 50 days as the threshold for visits.
 Two stars in our sample are close enough to the ecliptic pole to be observed nearly continuously such that we erroneously record two ``visits'': one each during the cryogenic and post-cryogenic surveys.
 However, neither star is strongly variable and thus this small edge case does not substantially impact our subsequent analyses.